Fireproof Nature Habitat and Home

 air2.png

 The largest skylight/chimney will also house the various air systems for the house, including heating, A/C, and most importantly for fire protection, filtering.
-The HEPA filters that were installed everywhere during Covid are sufficient in even heavy smoke situations, and they can absorb the Volatile Organic Compounds in wildfire smoke relatively well.
-Of course, this assumes that the rest of the house is airtight when necessary, which is an additional engineering challenge.
-To do this, air quality and carbon monoxide sensors should be implemented that, on detection of toxins in the air, automatically block incoming air from the outside, use oxygen from supplemental tanks, and activate CO2 scrubbers.
+The HEPA filters that were installed everywhere during Covid are sufficient even in heavy smoke situations, and they can absorb the Volatile Organic Compounds in wildfire smoke relatively well.
+Of course, this assumes that the rest of the house is airtight when necessary, which is yet another engineering challenge.
+To do this, air quality and carbon monoxide sensors should be implemented that can, on detection of toxins in the air, automatically block incoming air from the outside, use oxygen from supplemental tanks, and activate CO2 scrubbers.

-Because all the necessary climate control is located at the top of the house, practically within a forest, this is somewhat vulnerable to wildfires, it should be insulated and well protected from the outside.
-A backup system installed in a less open location, such as near the front glass at ground level, should solve this issue.
-Additionally, supplemental oxygen masks and carbon monoxide alarms should be distributed throughout the house.
+Because all the necessary climate control is located at the top of the house, practically within a forest, all this is somewhat vulnerable to wildfires. it should be insulated and well protected from the outside.
+A backup system installed in a less open location, such as near the front glass at ground level, should help with this issue.
+Additionally, supplemental masks and carbon monoxide alarms should be distributed throughout the house.
 All of these would add an extra layer of security to protect the inhabitants until the fire passes or rescue services arrive.

 Fire Protection